-In Table B are indicated the various lengths of the timed portion of freezing cycle in relation to the different combinations of the DIP SWITCH KEYS.
-In Table A are illustrated the DIP SWITCH keys combinations for the different models and versions as they are set in the factory.
+In Table B are indicated the various lengths of the second portion of freezing cycle (Time mode) in relation to the different combinations of the DIP SWITCH KEYS.

+In Table A herebelow are illustrated the DIP SWITCH key combinations for the three different factory.

 The electrical components in operation during the freezing cycle are: